Smita428-tech/old_gold/README.md

 #

-Chatbot_for_college_enquiries
-a Chatbot is a computer program that simulates and processes human conversation (either in text or speech), allowing humans to interact with digital devices as if they are communicating with a real person.
+A Chatbot is a computer program that simulates and processes human conversation (either in text or speech), allowing humans to interact with digital devices as if they are communicating with a real person.
 Chatbots work on the principle of AI (Artificial Intelligence) and ML (Machine Learning).
 We, therefore,